 Late afternoon: Jump on a 10-minute bus from Insa-dong to Myeongdong for a complete contrast.
 This bustling neighbourhood is flanked by skyscrapers and home to more beauty stores than you’ll have seen in your life.
 Head inside for free product samples.

-Despite being an upmarket area, there’s affordable street food at the open-air market.
-After gorging your heart out on tteokbokki, tornado potatoes and other Korean treats, you could finish your day by walking up to the Seoul Tower for sunset.
-Beware it gets crazy busy at weekends and there are long queues; book a skip-the-line ticket in advance.
+Despite being an upmarket area, there’s affordable street food at the open-air Myeongdong market.
+After gorging your heart out on tteokbokki, tornado potatoes and other Korean treats, you could finish your day by walking through Namsan Mountain Park to the Seoul Tower for sunset.
+Beware it gets crazy busy at weekends and there are long queues; book a skip-the-line ticket in advance or get free entry with the Discover Seoul Pass.

 Day 3 – DMZ day trip